ccady-ubermind/cucumber-android/README.md

 ## License

-This code **will be open-sourced** as soon as possible under [The MIT License](http://www.opensource.org/licenses/mit-license.php).
+This code is open-sourced under [The MIT License](http://www.opensource.org/licenses/mit-license.php).
 The goal is get it included upstream into the [cucumber-jvm](https://github.com/cucumber/cucumber-jvm) project.

 ## Usage